-We support vj-culture, love interaction, organise audiovisual events and care about London.
+We support audiovisual culture, love interaction, organize audiovisual events, and care about London.

 Therefore we keep doing a VJ meetup & showcase where we socialize, workshops where we learn, and sometimes other actions.

 Our ethos is simple: no farty vibe, be nice, always share and be supportive – if you share our principles, get in touch and become involved!

 VJ London as an online community hub was created back in 2008 by Neon M3 (http://neon.visuals.pl), shortly after his relocation to London.

 Since around 2006 there was already a chance of getting in touch with the vj community as Dr Mo (Mauritius Seeger) organised a casual, pub meetings where a lot of interesting talks happened.

 To receive an invitation you had to be on Mo’s private mailing list.
 After the online forum was created a big influx of new characters came in.

 From a pub meeting, the idea evolved to become a showcase, we did some hands-on-new-toys night, show-us-what-you-did.

 We hosted some footage recording sessions alongside some casual barbecue nights.

-The online platform was always helpful with vibrant accommodation hunt topic and public job offers.
+The online platform was always helpful with trivia like accommodation hunt and had very vibrant job offerings.